 - The next Module, <md>Check for Discount Codes, evaluates the results of the Webhook.
 Here, we are checking if the variable code_used equals true.

 4A.
 If this condition is passed, this means the customer has used the code before, and therefore we will not offer it again.
 In this case, the bot will continue on to the checkout page.

 4B.
 If the condition is not passed, this means the customer has not used this discount code before.
 Then, the flow continues to an intermediate Module where the discount code is offered before continuing to the checkout page.

 In this intermediate Module, <md>Discount Available, a Bot Message is designed to show the code and prompt the customer to use it during the checkout process.

 - The flow ends in the <md>Thank You Module, where the user is thanked for their purchase and redirected to the checkout page to finish the payment process.

-Note that if in the future, you'd like to change the discount code offered to your customers, it would be as simple as changing the value of the code_from_bot variable.
+If in the future you'd like to change the discount code offered to your customers, it would be as simple as changing the value of the code_from_bot variable.